Should You Stretch Before or After a Workout? Settling the Debate

-One of the most debated questions in fitness is: Should you stretch before or after a workout?
+Brannigan advocates for stretching every day.
+But where does it belong in your workout routine?
+Whether you should stretch before or after a workout is actually one of the most debated questions in fitness is.
 It turns out the answer is kinda complicated.
 To explain it all, I talked to Holly Roser, certified trainer and founder of Holly Roser Fitness.
 Below she's breaking down everything you need to know about stretching before and after workouts, and sharing her fave stretches to try.

 Should you stretch before your workout?

 It turns out, not all pre-workout stretching is bad.
 But you do want to be careful about stretching "cold" muscles since they are more likely to tear (yikes).
 "It's much easier to tear a muscle when your muscles are not warmed up," says Roser.
 The same goes for stretching and working out; you should warm up first.
 "If you're going from sitting at a desk all day to sprinting, you have to ensure your body is prepared for such a change, or you risk injury," says Roser.